SALES LEADERSHIP SKILLS TRAINING

 Not only must leaders have command of industry knowledge and skill, they must have a command of the methods, tools, and technologies that enable leadership.

 Griffin Hill enables leader expertise.
 Griffin Hill also develops subject matter expertise in marketing, sales, and customer impact—customer service, care, and success.
-Training and development options also enable leaders to effectively mentor team members in these subjects.
+Sales leadership training and sales leadership development options also enable leaders to effectively mentor team members in these subjects.

 And that is never more true than with who you bring on board.
-And yet, executives and managers are constantly not even willing to spend that ounce on pre-hire efforts.
+And yet, executives and managers and sales leaders are constantly not even willing to spend that ounce on pre-hire efforts.

-Here’s where so many performance problems come from:
+Here’s where so many hiring process performance problems come from:

 - Misguided hiring criteria results in inadequate capacity to meet performance expectations.